ofrank123/modular_synth_app/DEVLOG.md

 # 1 Nov
 - Added an LFO Module, sample and hold should be next.
 Also some sort of slew limiter on the math module inputs 1 and 2.

+# 8th Nov
+- Added a S&H module.
+Want to add quantization, but allows for some simple (completely untuned) melodies to be played.
+You can also hook the output up to multiple offset oscillators and it'll play chords for you.
+Sorta fun.
+- Added PolyBLEP to my discontinuous oscillators (except triangle, but I'm not too concerned about it).
+I think something like MinBLEP would be better but it's a much trickier implementation.